JohnBlue-firm/composed_operation/README.md

 # Objective
 The compose function you've defined is used to create a new function that applies a list of functions sequentially to its input.
-Here’s how you can use it

 # Benefits
 * Reusability: You can reuse the composed function with different inputs without rewriting the sequence of operations.